markdonaho/kaggle-notebook-tpu-llama/current_session_transcript.md

 [ANALYSIS] This is a new, lower-level error.
 The OS cannot find the file at the specified path, likely due to a case-sensitivity issue (`MaxText` vs `maxtext`).
 [PLAN] Add a diagnostic cell to the notebook to list the directory structure and find the correct, case-sensitive path to `train.py`.
 [PLAN] Update the final execution cell to use the verified path.
+[EXECUTION] User ran notebook with diagnostic cell.
+[ANALYSIS] Diagnostic failed: `ls: cannot access '/kaggle/working/maxtext/src': No such file or directory`.
+[ANALYSIS] Root cause identified: The repository structure is different than assumed.
+The `src` directory does not exist.
+[PLAN] Modify diagnostic cell to list the entire `maxtext` repository structure to find the correct location of `train.py`.
+[PLAN] Update final execution cell with the verified correct paths.